sanekmihailow/dotfiles/README.md

 sudo sh dot_update.sh

-if you have many 1 users in '/home' directory then you need edit and uncomment 4 line and comment 2 line in .bashrc
+> if you have many 1 users in '/home' directory then you need edit and uncomment 4 line and comment 2 line in .bashrc

+If you want restore your old dot files, then

+sudo bash dot_disupdate.sh

 # screen images